umd-huang-lab/perceptionCLIP/README.md

 ```

 ## Visualizations

-In order to see which part of the image the model focuses on when doing classification, we apply Grad-CAM to the softmax output to visualize the salient pixels.
+We use Grad-CAM for visualizations.
+Specifically, we consider the softmax output of the target class
+and do backpropagation until the targeted layer.
 Note that this is different from using attentions for visualizations.
+We use such visualizations to see if the model relies more on the core features when the description of the spurious ones is given while doing
+classification.
+Also, this way, adding a spurious attribute’s description won’t really make the model look at it
+when classifying because all the descriptions (for all classes) will contain that attribute.
-Please see code and details in `./visualization`.
+Please see code and details
+in `./visualization`.

 ## Acknowledgements

 This project is based on the following open-source projects.
 We thank their